ngbooya/CPSC_471_Term_Project/README.md

 ## How to run:
-As our project was writting using python3, please make sure that the correct version of python is running on your machine before executing our code.
+As our project was written using python3, please make sure that the correct version of python is running on your machine before executing our code.
 Open two command line/terminal tabs, and simply enter